BitcoinDesign/Guide/guide/designing-products/personal-finance.md

    height = 800
 %}

 Of course, many prefer that banks and other custodial financial service providers secure and invest funds for them.
-Savings accounts and related products may also incentivize customers with low-interest rates that may or may not be high enough to keep up with inflation.
+Savings accounts and related products may also incentivize customers with low interest rates that may or may not be high enough to keep up with inflation.

 ## Investing